etiennevandebijl/NIDS/Zeek/Zeek/README.md

 # Zeek PCAP Processing

-This README explains how to extract network traffic from raw PCAP files using **Zeek**.
+This README explains how to extract network traffic features from raw PCAP files using **Zeek**.
 It covers:
 - Selected datasets used in this research
 - Installing Zeek on **Linux** and **Windows (WSL2)**